Our out of the box continuous absence report

 For example, I've chosen to report across the whole year.
-You can see that the highest number of consecutive roll call absences Abbie has had is 14.
+You can see that the highest number of consecutive roll call absences Kimberley has had is 14.

-You can see on her Student Profile > Attendance > Marks (By Date) page that she does have other absences, but only the longest one that happened within the date range will be shown in the report.
+Looking on the Student Profile > Attendance > Marks (By Date) page, there may be other absences, but only the longest one that happened within the date range will be shown in the report.